rory81/growing_funds/README.md

 Every search bar searches for words within the title as well as the description.

 If a user is deciding rather of not to pledge it is important to tell them what's in it for them.
 In each project the project owner has to name 3 possible rewards.
 The more enticing the rewards the higher the change people will pledge.
-For now it is necessary to fill in all three project so people can pledge to reward no. 1, 2 or 3.
+For now it is necessary to fill in all three rewards so people can pledge to reward no. 1, 2 or 3.
 The user can only pledge to a project when logged on and can enter an amount of their own choosing to pledge, though Stripe needs it to be higher or equal to $0.50.
 For that reason, the default value is 1 and when a user accidentally enters a value lower than 1 it will return an error.